-Santa Fe de Antioquia is a popular weekend getaway for paisas (people from the department of Antioquia) who are living in Medellin.
-They make the 50 mile (80 km) drive from the busy city to go back to the past and enjoy all of the things that have earned this town, founded in 1541, a place Colombia’s elite Pueblos Patrimonio network: colonial architecture and churches, cobblestone streets and a pleasing sense that there’s nothing much to do but grab a beer and soak it all in.
+Santa Fe de Antioquia is a popular weekend getaway for paisas (people from the department of Antioquia).
+Most make the 50 mile (80 km) drive from Medellin to go back to the past and enjoy all of the things that have earned this town, founded in 1541, a place Colombia’s elite Pueblos Patrimonios network: colonial architecture and churches, cobblestone streets, and a pleasing sense that there’s nothing much to do but grab a beer and soak it all in.
 You could travel there as a day trip, but we found reasons to stay.

 Getting to Santa Fe de Antioquia

 On our way from Medellin to Santa Fe de Antioquia, which was the first capital of Antioquia province before Medellin took over, we made a quick stop at the picturesque Puente de Occidente (Bridge of the West).
 When the bridge was finished in 1894, the 950 foot (290 meter) span, which crosses the Cauca River, was the longest suspension bridge in South America and the 7th longest in the world.
 These days the bridge, which is a National Monument, has been restored but only light traffic (motos, small vehicles and foot traffic) is allowed to use it.

 As we mentioned, the main reason to visit Santa Fe de Antioquia is to grab a beer and soak in the colonial atmosphere.
 However, we do have a couple of recommendations about two specific things to do and see in town.